 The Faith in Business Blog (FiBBlog) contains short occasional articles and reflections.
-For our regular weekly blog, go to 'God on Monday' on this page.
+For our regular weekly blog, go to 'God on Monday' below.
 Other FiBBlog reflections can be found by scrolling further down.

 God on Monday

 God on Monday is the original title of Faith in Business when it was founded around 30 years ago.
-Now it serves as the name of a short reflection, released by on Mondays.
+Now it serves as the name of a short reflection we release on Mondays.